Skip to content

 • Node: A physical or virtual machine in the cluster

-• Pod: The smallest deployable unit consisting of one more containers that share storage/network
+• Pod: The smallest deployable unit consisting of one or more containers that share storage/network

 • Deployment: Manages a set of identical pods (defines desired state)